ten1seven/what-input/README.md

   border-color: blue;
 }
 ```
 **note:** If you remove outlines with `outline: none;`, be sure to provide clear visual `:focus` styles so the user can see which element they are on at any time for greater accessibility.
+Visit [W3C's WCAG 2.0 2.4.7 Guideline](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-focus-visible.html) to learn more.

 ### Scripting